-An individual avoiding a stigma might hide or deny their stigmatized attribute, avoid situations where their stigmatized attribute is notable, stop the behavior which stigmatizes them, distance themselves from the stigma, or criticize others in an attempt to make themselves seem favorable by comparison.
+An individual avoiding a stigma might hide or deny their stigmatized attribute, avoid situations where this attribute is notable, stop the behavior that stigmatizes them, distance themselves from the stigma, or criticize others in an attempt to make themselves seem favorable by comparison.

-An individual evading responsibility for a stigma may accept that they display stigmatized attributes, but challenge the ways in which those attributes are perceived by the public.
+An individual evading responsibility for a stigma may accept that they display stigmatized attributes but challenge the ways those attributes are perceived by the public.
 For example, the individual may argue that they were born with the stigmatized attribute, that it was inflicted upon them, or that they cannot change the way the public perceives them.

-An individual denying a stigma may result in the individual attempting to prove that the attributes they are stigmatized for should not be stigmatized, providing evidence for why the public perception of their attribute needs to change or highlighting logical fallacies in the way the attribute is addressed.
+An individual denying a stigma may attempt to prove that the attributes they are stigmatized for should not be stigmatized, providing evidence for why the public perception of their attribute needs to change or highlighting logical fallacies in the way the attribute is addressed.
 Alternatively, the individual may deny that their attributes are stigmatized at all.

-An individual ignoring or displaying a stigma may be done by an individual who wishes to decrease a stigma by normalizing it or by accepting the stigmatized attribute as a part of their identity.
-An individual using this communication strategy might flaunt their stigmatized attribute through dress or behavior, or forgo means of dress that minimize or serve to hide the stigmatized characteristic.
+An individual who wishes to decrease a stigma may ignore or display the stigmatized attribute by normalizing it or accepting it as a part of their identity.
+An individual using this communication strategy might flaunt their stigmatized attribute through dress or behavior or forgo means of dress that minimize or hide the stigmatized characteristic.

-A quinceanera is a celebration in Latinx culture where girls celebrate transitions from a child to a woman on the girl’s 15th birthday.
-Central to the event, is a formal, full-length gown worn by the girl.
-According to Lennon, Johnson, and Rudd (2017) these events are consumption events becuase they are “a commercial opportunity (a) to buy products and experiences, (b) that impact identity, (c) that involve wearing special clothing and accessories which are used as props in identity assumption, and (d) in which product consumption and experience consumption reinforce the identity” (p.
-249).
+A quinceañera is a celebration in Latinx culture in which girls, on their 15th birthdays, celebrate the transition from a childhood to womanhood.
+Central to the event is the formal, full-length gown the girl wears.
+According to Lennon, Johnson, and Rudd (2017), these are consumption events: they are “a commercial opportunity (a) to buy products and experiences, (b) that impact identity, (c) that involve wearing special clothing and accessories which are used as props in identity assumption, and (d) in which product consumption and experience consumption reinforce the identity” (249).

-A quinceanera is one example of the many possibilities in the ways in which people in different stages of life, cultures, communities, ages, and thus identities negotiate their identity through dress.
+A quinceañera is one of the many ways people in different stages of life, cultures, communities, ages, and thus identities negotiate their identity through dress.

 Cole.
 S. (2019).
 The difference is in the detail.
 Negotiating Black gay male style in the twenty-first century.
 Dress, 45(1), 39–54.